Microfinance Internships Abroad

 4. Find What’s Not Publicized

-As mentioned above, the vast majority of MFIs do not publicize or even regularly organize any sort of internships.
-This does not, however, mean that they will not be able to organize something for you.
-It is often better to contact these organizations directly with a cover letter explaining your skills and what you would like to do as well as your C.V.
-Luckily, although many MFIs do not have a web presence, the website of the MIX Market (an organization which tracks the industry, at mixmarket.org) provides a plethora of information, including contact e-mails and phone numbers, on well over 1,000 MFIs all over the world.
-The way I found my first microfinance internship was through a mass email campaign of contacts collected from this website.
+As mentioned above, the vast majority of MFIs do not publicize or even regularly organize any internships, but they may be able to organize something for you.
+It is often better to contact these organizations directly with a cover letter explaining your skills and what you would like to do as well as your resume.
+Luckily, although many MFIs do not have a web presence, some MFI websites provided information about the major opportunities.
+The way I found my first microfinance internship was through a mass email campaign of contacts collected from an MFI website (see those listed at the end of this article).
 Although the majority did not respond, a number of MFIs replied, and a number of those ended up offering me internship positions which did not exist as part of any formal program.

 Finding an internship through direct contact with MFIs which have no advertised program has some real advantages.
 In many parts of the world, the idea of an unpaid internship is still quite foreign.
 Therefore many MFIs may have never even considered the possibility of someone from another country flying halfway around the world to work for them without any remuneration whatsoever.
 These MFIs may have huge needs for someone with your skill set and experience (even if your relevant skill set only includes fluency in English), and thus there is the potential to make a substantial impact with an MFI that has possibly never even hosted an intern before.